PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-06 07:18:42
+Last updated: 2024-04-06 07:19:48
-Random Quote: Sitting around, smoking marijuana, eating Cheetos and masturbating do not constitute "plans". - Walter White
+Random Quote: One minute we're just laying into each other, and then the next minute... well, same thing. - Ted Mosby